MCPCapital/HarmonizeProject/README.md

 To start the program:
 * screen
-* ./harmonizeproject.py -CommandLineArgumentsGoHere
+* ./harmonizeproject.py

-* if you have not set up a bridge before, this program will attempt to register you on the bridge
+* If you have not set up a bridge before, the program will attempt to register you on the bridge.
+You will have 45 second to push the button on the bridge.
-* If multiple bridges are found, you will be given the option to select one
+* If multiple bridges are found, you will be given the option to select one.
+You will have to do this every time if you have multiple bridges (for now).
 * If multiple entertainment areas are found, you will be given the option to select one.
 You can also enter this as a command line argument.
 * Enter Ctrl+A and then Ctrl+D; then, feel free to disconnect from the device.
 To resume the terminal use       *screen -r
 * Press ENTER to safely stop the program.
 Using Ctrl+C works but does not formally end the entertainment streaming session and thus, for an additional 10 seconds, the lights are rendered uncommunicable.